 In 1999, Joss and co-producer David Greenwalt conceived a spin-off starring Buffy's vampiric love interest, Angel — the He-Man to Buffy's She-Ra, if you will.
 While Buffy focused on adolescent woe, Angel revolved around stressed-out twenty-somethings in thankless jobs, trying to hold onto their youthful ideals.
 Angel ended the only way it could have: the gang sold out and become Corporate Sponsored Superheroes, much to the disgust of Buffy and her allies, who disavowed them.
 Crossovers and cross-references between the two shows persisted even after Buffy ended in 2003.

 In 2007 Buffy started up again — in comic form.
-Produced by Joss Whedon, it encompasses three "Seasons" of TV time so far.
+Produced by Joss Whedon, it encompasses four "Seasons" of TV time so far, ultimately coming to an end in 2018 due to Dark Horse comics losing the license which in turn finally ended the original continuity of the series.
+Boom Studio picks it up later and initiated a full Continuity Reboot to begin in 2019.
 In 2011, the mainline series branched off into Angel & Faith, which is London-based (in a nod to Excalibur).

 The producers of the original film (the Kuzui couple listed in the credits) retained the rights to Buffy throughout the show's run despite having no creative involvement past the film.
 Plans have been proposed to revive/remake the film without Joss Whedon's input.
 No one involved with the series had anything pleasant to say about it.